levelsix/Utopia/README.txt

+To use protoc, go to top of project and type protoc -I=src/com/lvl6/proto/ --java_out=src/ src/com/lvl6/proto/*.proto

 Make sure you include this file (but don't push it to repo (it's already in .gitignore, if right path)):
 DBProperties.java
 in com.lvl6.properties package.